 Bringing a meal from home has other benefits besides an automatic five-star review from you, too: It can save you money.
 Plus, a reusable lunch box or bag means less waste than using a single-use brown or plastic bag for toting your food.

 And don’t think for a second that lunch boxes are just for kids (although we did find the perfect pick for little ones, too).
-As our list below of the best lunch boxes proves, there are plenty of grown-up and stylish lunch boxes out there just waiting to hold your meals.
+As our list below of the best lunch boxes proves, there are plenty of grown-up and stylish lunch boxes out there just waiting to hold your favorite meals.

 When choosing a lunch box, consider its insulation properties and ensure that it's made with water-resistant and leak-proof materials.